 - In the 1920s Period Piece Secrets of the Old Clock, Nancy delivers telegrams to a variety of recipients, many of which are pop-culture references or running gags.
 One recipient collects messages for co-workers and family members at a farm, all of whom have names like "Bobby Joe", "Billy Jay", or "Bobbie Mae".

 - Maximillion Galactica, a famous magician and client in the second Ace Attorney game, was secretly born and raised in the sticks as Billy Bob Johns.
-Maya is shocked to learn this and can see why he changed it; the name and his natural accent both clash with his mysterious pretty boy persona.
+Maya and the Judge are shocked to learn this and can see why he changed it; the name and his natural accent both clash with his mysterious pretty boy persona.
 In the original Japanese version, the name is Kouhei Yamada, which has the same cornpone connotation.

 - On one Pinky and the Brain short on Animaniacs, Brain's plan to take over the world involves him becoming a country singer.
 One of the requirements of being a country singer is to have a name with no less than three words, so he picks Bubba Bo Bob Brain.